-The Board of Directors ("Board") of REDtone Digital Berhad (formerly known as REDtone International Berhad) recognises the importance of upholding good corporate governance in the discharge of its duties and responsibilities to uphold shareholders' confidence and enhance shareholder value.
+The Board of Directors ("Board") of REDtone Digital Berhad recognises the importance of upholding good corporate governance in the discharge of its duties and responsibilities to uphold shareholders' confidence and enhance shareholder value.

-In its application of corporate governance practices, the Board has taken into consideration the enumerations of the Malaysian Code on Corporate Governance ("MCCG" or "Code") 2017 and Rule 15.25 of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities").
-The Board takes cognisance of the new MCCG 2021 published in April 2021 and will be reporting the Group's adoption of the best practices under the MCCG 2021 in the Corporate Governance Overview Statement for the next financial year.
+In its application of corporate governance practices, the Board has taken into consideration the enumerations of the Malaysian Code on Corporate Governance ("MCCG" or "Code") 2021 and Rule 15.25 of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities").
 This Statement is to be read together with the Corporate Governance Report ("CG Report") of the Company which is available on the Company's website at www.redtone.com.